You’re making a major purchase in the future. Perhaps you’re saving to buy a house or a car, pay for college or take the vacation of a lifetime.

 One to Three Years: Purchasing in the Intermediate Term

 High-yield savings accounts are still an option, Clark says.
-Especially at the lower end of this range.

 With a CD, you’re giving up liquidity for a specified time (barring a financial penalty) in exchange for an interest rate that can outpace the savings account APY at that institution.